ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 UW La Crosse Tuition Information

-If these numbers feel scary, remember, the "sticker price" of tuition does not mean much if you plan to use financial aid to help pay for college.
-Many students pay far less than the sticker price after grants, scholarships, and tuition discounts are applied.
-And, student loans can make thecost of college more manageable until you're done with college.
+If these numbers feel scary, remember, the total cost of tuition isn't the final cost for attending college.
+Many students pay way less than the sticker price after grants, scholarships, and tuition discounts are awarded.
+Plus, student loans can make thecost of college more manageable until you're done with college.

-Choosing a college where you qualify for in-state status can cut the cost of college tuition.
-Take the time to check your state's guidelines for how to qualify for in-state residency.
+Choosing a college where you qualify for in-state tuition can cut the cost of college tuition.
+Don't forget to confirm your state's guidelines for how to qualify for in-state residency.
 Every state has its own rules about what makes someone eligible for in-state tuition.
 In many states, students must have lived in the state for 12 months before starting school to qualify for in-state tuition.
-There may be additional requirements as well, depending on the state you and your parents currently live in.
+There may be other criteria too, depending on where you live.

 Explore other Wisconsin colleges

-International students at University of Wisconsin-La Crosse can expect to pay around $16,405 per year, before any scholarships, grants or other financial aid.
+International students at University of Wisconsin-La Crosse usually pay around $17,014 per year, before any scholarships, grants or other financial aid.

 International students without financial need may be eligible for merit-based institutional scholarships.